-Exam Make-up Policy: Each student is expected to attend each exam at the date and time specified.
-If a student cannot attend an exam due to valid University excuse (see above), he/she must speak directly with Dr. Terrell as soon as possible.
-Dr. Terrell must be notified prior to an examination if a student misses an exam.
+Make-up Policy: Each student is expected to attend each exam at the date and time specified.
+If a student cannot attend an exam due to valid University excuse (see above), he/she must speak directly with the course coordinator as soon as possible.
+The course coordinator must be notified prior to an examination if a student misses an exam.
 The ULM COP Excused Absence Policy must be followed.
+In case of emergency, the course coordinator must be notified within 48 hours of the emergency.
 Failure to do so will result in a zero (0) grade for that exam.
 Make-up exams will be prepared at the same or higher level than the original exam.
 The format of the make-up exam may be written or oral.
 Failure to attend a scheduled make-up exam will result in a zero (0) grade for that exam.
-Students missing an exam due to a University-approved excuse will take the make-up exam during the week of finals, or as determined by the course coordinators, in conjunction with the faculty providing test content for the affected exam.
+Students missing an exam due to a University approved excuse will take the make-up exam during the week of finals, or as determined by the course coordinators, in conjunction with the faculty providing test content for the affected exam.

-Academic Integrity: Faculty and students must observe the ULM published policy on academic dishonesty, cheating, and plagiarism.
+Academic Integrity: Faculty and students must observe the ULM published policy on Academic Dishonesty (see Page 4 of the ULM Student Policy Manual.
 All professional students will adhere to the standards set forth in the College of Pharmacy's Code of Conduct.